My colleague has been finger drumming the desk for 3 minutes now…

 You could be in an office, a school, a lecture theatre – anywhere that you cannot easily leave.

-Because you know you may get triggered again by them soon, anxiety kicks in.
+Because you know you may get triggered again by them again soon, anxiety kicks in.
 You are, to put it bluntly, preparing yourself for more to come…

 You’re now constantly aware of that person and start subconsciously monitoring their presence… waiting for the next trigger